 Open Design Resources

-Make: Projects Furniture Category: A small but very well documented library of open source furniture projects.
+- Make: Projects Furniture Category: A very well documented library of open source furniture projects.